skylark-integration/skylark-jqueryui-effects/README.md

 ## Building

 - Ensure that Node.js is installed.
-- Run npm gulp -g to ensure gulp is installed.
+- Run npm install https://github.com/skylarkjs/skylark-bundle-cli.git -g to ensure sbundle is installed.
 - Run npm install to ensure the required dependencies are installed.
-- change current directory to build/, and run gulp.
+- Run npm run build.
 The builds will be placed in the dist/ directory.

 ## License